 In general, one (1) credit is given for one semester of work in one course.
 ETHS students are expected to take six (6) credits each semester.
 Any plans to carry less than six (6) credits or more than eight (8) credits each semester must be pre-approved by a student’s parent/guardian, counselor, and the AP for Student Services.
 Students must spend the final semester before graduation at Evanston Township High School in order to earn an ETHS diploma.
 The administration cannot waive any graduation requirements other than exceptions granted by state law.

-differ greatly and often exceed high school graduation requirements.
+College entrance requirements differ greatly and often exceed high school graduation requirements.
 For a complete explanation of requirements, students should contact their counselor.

 |History & Social Sciences